kyrylo0605/wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 == Installation ==

-1. Download the plugin file to your system and unzip it
+1. Download the plugin file to your system and unzip it.
-2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory
+2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory.
-3. Activate the plugin from the Plugins menu within the WordPress admin
+3. Activate the plugin from the Plugins menu within the WordPress admin.
-4. Enter your Universal Analytics ID for the plugin to enable the tracking code
+4. Enter your Universal Analytics ID for the plugin to enable the tracking code.

 == Screenshots ==
 1. Enable Enhanced E-commerce for your profile/view.
 This is a profile / view level setting and can be accessed under Admin > View > E-commerce Settings.
 Also, add meaningful labels for your checkout steps.
 We recommend you to label as, Step 1 : Checkout View; Step 2 : Login; Step 3 : Proceed to payment;
 2. Next, you need to activate your plugin from the Settings page by clicking the checkbox – “Add Enhanced Ecommerce Tracking Code".
-You can access the same from: Tatvic EE Plugin > Enhanced Ecommerce for Woocommerce.
+You can access the same from: Tatvic EE Plugin > Enhanced Ecommerce for WooCommerce.
 3. To Track Guest Users, Check the box – Add Code to Track the Login Steps of Guest Users.
 If you have a Guest Check out & if it’s Unchecked, then it might cause an uneven funnel reporting in Google Analytics.

 == Frequently Asked Questions ==